 What We’re Excited to Share with You:

-- A collaborative and supportive team that is eager to help you succeed.
+• A collaborative and supportive team that is eager to help you succeed

-careers@impa.com or to: Human Resources, Indiana Municipal Power Agency, 11610 North College Avenue, Carmel, IN 46032.
+Qualified applicants are encouraged to apply by e-mail at careers@impa.com or to: Human Resources, Indiana Municipal Power Agency, 11610 North College Avenue, Carmel, IN 46032.

-IMPA is a not-for-profit, wholesale electric generation and transmission company with headquarters in Carmel, Indiana.
+The Indiana Municipal Power Agency is a not-for-profit, wholesale electric generation and transmission company located in Carmel, Indiana.
 At IMPA, we support 61 communities in Indiana and Ohio through providing low-cost, reliable, and environmentally responsible electricity, as well as a variety of other services to help in the overall success of each town or city.
+The Engineering division of IMPA Service Corp, a not-for-profit formed by IMPA, assists IMPA members ensure quality electric service to their customers.
+IMPA Service Corp performs engineering and related services to IMPA communities throughout the state of Indiana.

 What You’ll Bring to the Table: